-- We will be under construction for the 24" water main extension to support the entire system, starting Fall 2023.
-If anyone has specific questions about the project, feel free to contact the maintenance office. - A reminder, all irrigation backflow preventors are required to be tested yearly.
+- We will be under construction for the 24" water main extension to support the entire system through 2024, this project is currently 60 percent complete. - As a result of Warrick County's project for widening Telephone Road, Chandler Utilities will be required to relocate water and sewer lines from Bell Road to Fuguay Road. - A reminder, all irrigation backflow preventors are required to be tested yearly.
 Reports should be submitted to the Utility. - -The water distribution system has many items that if damaged can create problems for the Utility and/or the customer.
 Water meter wells, located on each site, are used each month for billing and, in the case of an emergency, need to be accessed to turn off water service.
 Customers should not access the meter well without approval from the Utility office.
 Each user can help by keeping the top of the meter well closed, clear of obstructions and not allowing damage to the top area.
 Any damages should be reported immediately. - Fire hydrants are installed to fight fires and to perform routine maintenance on the system.
 A three-foot area around the hydrant must be kept clear at all times.
 This allows for maintenance on the hydrant and in the case of a fire the hydrant can be found quickly and fire hoses can be hooked up without interference.
 Utility personnel and firemen are the only authorized individuals allowed to operate a hydrant.
 Any other use should be reported to the Utility. - The Chandler Water Utility maintains a critical water user list.
 This list is maintained in order to contact medical facilities and customers with medical concerns that require an uninterrupted, uncorrupted water source.
 To insure the list is current, any business or customer who falls in this category should contact (812)925-6213 with their name, address and phone number in the event a situation should occur that would jeopardize the water service or water quality. - The Utility consists of many properties and fixtures which cover a large area.
 Even with security and alarm systems in place we ask for assistance to monitor and safeguard the operation.
 Anytime there are suspicious activities around any Utility property, please contact the Utility or a law enforcement agency as quickly as possible. - The Chandler offices often receive calls concerning discolored water or low pressure.
 Many of the problems are not caused by the water system but are caused by homeowner installed water softeners or point of entry filter systems.
 These items must be maintained per the manufacturers specifications and if removed from service need to be totally disconnected from the house plumbing.
 If you have questions about these items feel free to contact our maintenance facility.